Dr. Gary Tanchak, D.C.

 Theragun basically started the massage gun industry, and they have many high-end device options for doing percussive massage therapy at home.

-If you can afford their premium price, they are a serious contender for at-home massage.
-However, while Theragun percussion devices are well-suited for almost any job, you should know that they are high-amplitude devices (16mm) and can feel a bit aggressive (punchy).
+They are a serious contender for at-home massage if you can afford their premium price.
+However, while their devices are well-suited for almost any job, you should know that most are high-amplitude devices (16mm) and can feel a bit aggressive (punchy).

-In our opinion, you don’t need necessarily need a high-amplitude device for lymphatic drainage, and using a lower-amplitude device with higher intensity (speed), like Ekrin 365, might be more than adequate.
+In our opinion, a high-amplitude device is not necessarily for lymphatic drainage detox, and using a lower-amplitude device with higher intensity (speed), like Ekrin 365, might be more than adequate.

-But don’t get us wrong, all Theragun massagers are versatile and effective for getting a good massage.
+Their Sense device has 12mm, and the Relief has 10mm amplitude, but they rev up to 2400 RPM.
+But don’t get us wrong, all their massagers are versatile and practical for getting a good massage.

-We simply think that the high amplitude of Theragun devices makes them better choice for deeper massage on big muscle groups.
-They also rev a little bit slower than devices with lower amplitude (bigger movements means slower speeds).
+We simply think that Theragun devices’ high amplitude makes them a better choice for deeper massage on big muscle groups.
+They also rev slightly slower than devices with lower amplitude (larger movements usually mean slower speeds).

-Theragun products vary slightly between each model, and the largest difference between their higher-end models (Prime, Elite, and PRO) is their stall force, which is the maximum amount of force produced by the massage gun head before stalling.
+Theragun products vary slightly between models.
+The most significant difference between their higher-end models (Sense, Prime, Elite, Plus, and PRO) is their stall force, which is the maximum force produced by the device before stalling.

-We wrote a very detailed article to compare each Theragun model, so you can make an educated decision before buying.
+We wrote a very detailed article comparing each Theragun model, so you can make an educated decision before buying.

-Our recommendation for the best Theragun for lymphatic drainage is the Theragun Prime or Theragun mini.
+Our recommendation for the best Theragun for lymphatic drainage is the Theragun Relief or Theragun mini.

 Both of these devices are good options because they have a lower amplitude and stall force than the more expensive Elite and PRO models while maintaining adequate speed.

-More Info in our Theragun Prime Review and Theragun mini Review.
+More info is available in our Theragun Relief Review and Theragun mini Review.

 The higher-end Theragun models (Elite and PRO) might feel too powerful for your lymphatic drainage needs, meaning their stall force is much higher than needed to get the job done.

-Also, some of the features on the expensive PRO, like the adjustable arm, won’t get as much use since lymphatic drainage isn’t typically performed on the back.
+Also, some of the expensive PRO’s features, like the adjustable arm, won’t get as much use since lymphatic drainage detox isn’t typically performed on the back.

-Remember, because the best lymphatic drainage results are seen with softer touch, your best bet is to save some of your resources on other components of care like skin care and other forms of self care.
+Remember, because the best lymphatic drainage results are seen with a softer touch, your best bet is to save some of your resources on other care components, like skin care and other forms of self-care.

-Another solution to soften the hard hits from the Theragun device could be using their Supersoft™ attachment (pictured above).
-It comes handy for those who want a very delicate treatment.
+Another solution to soften the hard hits from the Theragun device is to use their Supersoft™ attachment (pictured above).
+It comes in handy for those who want very delicate treatment.

-The attachment comes included with the Pro model, but you can also buy it separately and it will work well with the Prime and/or mini.
+The Pro model includes the attachment, but you can buy it separately.
+It will work well with the Relief or the Mini.

-The most noteworthy downside to the Theragun brand is their price.
-While they offer a lot of high-end features like industry-leading stall force and amplitude, they’re also some of the most expensive options in the massage gun industry today.
+The most noteworthy downside to the Theragun brand is its price.
+While it offers many high-end features, like industry-leading stall force and amplitude, it’s also one of the most expensive options in the massage gun industry today.

-Theragun started a revolution, but their creativity is constantly being challenged by the competition.
-As a result, there are many less-expensive options with similar, or sometimes better offerings.
+Theragun started a revolution, but the competition constantly challenges its creativity.
+As a result, there are many less-expensive options with similar or sometimes better offerings.

-If you’re hoping to get multiple attachment options or a carrying case, be sure to spend a little extra on the Elite model, since the more affordable models don’t include all of these features.
+If you hope to get multiple attachment options or a carrying case, spend a little extra.
+The more affordable models don’t include all of these features.

-As an alternative option, you can always get a less expensive model and purchase extras a la carte.
+Alternatively, you can always get a cheaper model and purchase extras à la carte.

 theragun 4th gen massage guns